One thing you learn about when you lose or gain a lot of weight is how to build a wardrobe from scratch.

 (I’m not going to say how much weight in my case, but it’s a lot.)

 (Actually, I’ve learned a huge amount—about myself, about some of the other people in my life, about the world and life and friendship and airplane seats …. well, just, a LOT.
 But I digress.)

 It’s certainly not something I’d ever learned about working with clients.
-As an image consultant, I’ve never worked with one yet who said, sure, let’s ditch every last piece of clothing I own, and start completely over.
+As a stylist, I’ve never worked with a client yet who said, sure, let’s ditch every last piece of clothing I own, and start completely over.
 (Few people, at least here in Washington, DC, have the interest in doing that, let alone the means.)
 On the other hand, that’s exactly what I’ve done: I have nothing left of my wardrobe from a year ago—none of the gym clothes, PJs, underclothes, or tights, and definitely none of the dresses, skirts, pants, jeans, etc. (With colder weather looming, I still have no coat except this, and it hardly qualifies.)

 8 ways to bring Big Change into your wardrobe